rbamimarlik/rbamimarlik.github.io/en/about.md

 ---

 #### Architectural Services
-- Preparation of Preliminary Architectural Design Projects
+- Preparation of preliminary architectural design projects
-- Preparation of Final Architecture Project
+- Preparation of final architecture project
-- Preparation of Architectural License Projects for municipalities
+- Preparation of architectural license projects for municipalities
-- Architectural Application Projects
+- Architectural application projects
-- Concept Works according to purpose
+- Concept works according to purpose
-- Professional 3D visualization and animation Services for buildings
+- Professional 3D visualization and animation services for buildings

 #### Engineering Services
-- The preparation of static projects & the creation of static reports (reinforced-concrete, steel)
+- Preparation of static projects & the creation of static reports (reinforced-concrete, steel)
-- Static application and preparation of detailed drawings
+- Preparation of static application and detailed drawings
 - Preparation of mechanical installation projects (HVAC systems)
-- Natural gas interior piping and preparation of colon projects, making applications.
+- Preparation of natural gas interior piping and colon projects, making applications.
 - Preparation of electrical installation & lightning conductor projects
 - Infrastructure and landscape design projects
 - Evaluation of energy performance for buildings and regulation of EPC (Energy Performance Certificate)